woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-tags.md

 # Product - Tags #

-This section lists all API that can be used to create, edit or otherwise manipulate product tags.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate product tags.

 ## Product Tag Properties ##